-(A) Standards that encourage agencies to propose draft rules, and proposed revisions thereto, in such a manner that the rules will be as easy to understand as their subject matter permits;
+(A) Standards that encourage agencies to propose draft rules, and to evaluate existing rules, and proposed revisions thereto, in such a manner that the rules will be as easy to understand as their subject matter permits;

-(B) Performance measures that can be applied to evaluate the likely efficiency and effectiveness of a draft rule in achieving its regulatory objectives;
+(B) Performance measures that can be applied to evaluate the likely efficiency and effectiveness of a draft or existing rule in achieving its regulatory objectives;

-(C) Standards for evaluating alternative means of regulation that might reduce or eliminate the adverse impact a draft rule might have on businesses;
+(C) Standards for evaluating alternative means of regulation that might reduce or eliminate the adverse impact a draft or existing rule might have on businesses;

-(D) Standards that will promote transparency, predictability, consistency, and flexibility in the implementation and operation of a draft rule, as well as an overall balance in a draft rule between its regulatory objectives and the costs of compliance it imposes on regulated persons;
+(D) Standards that will promote transparency, predictability, consistency, and flexibility in the implementation and operation of a draft or existing rule, as well as an overall balance in a draft or existing rule between its regulatory objectives and the costs of compliance it imposes on regulated persons;

-(E) Standards that require an agency to encourage businesses that might be adversely impacted by a draft rule to participate in the rule-making process, beginning at the earliest practicable stage, and that will encourage businesses that are or may be adversely impacted by a draft rule to offer advice and assistance to the agency when the draft rule is adopted and is being implemented and administered; and
+(E) Standards that require an agency to encourage businesses that might be adversely impacted by a draft rule to participate in the rule-making process, beginning at the earliest practicable stage, and that will encourage businesses that are or may be adversely impacted by an existing rule to offer advice and assistance to the agency when the existing rule is being implemented and administered; and

 (F) Any other standards or measures, or any other criteria, the office concludes will reduce or eliminate adverse impacts on businesses and foster improved regulation and economic development in the state.